Education in Toronto: Public education

 Four school boards in Toronto provide public elementary, secondary, and adult education.
 The four school boards operate as either English or French first language school boards, and as either secular or separate school boards.

 The number of school boards based in Toronto and the kinds of institutions that they operate are a result of constitutional arrangements found in the Constitution of Canada.
 Separate schools in Ontario are constitutionally protected under Section 93 of the Constitution Act, 1867, and is further reinforced by Section 29 of the Canadian Charter of Rights and Freedoms.
 French language schools in Toronto are constitutionally protected under Section 23 of the Canadian Charter of Rights and Freedoms.

 In 1980 there were 7 French schools (secular and separate) in Metropolitan Toronto.
-Maurice Bergevin, the vice principal of the Etienne Brule School, stated that a study from Montreal in 1971 noted that if francophones in Toronto had the same proportion of schools that anglophones had in Montreal, there would be 31 francophone schools in Metropolitan Toronto.
+Maurice Bergevin, the vice principal of École secondaire Étienne-Brûlé, stated that a study from Montreal in 1971 noted that, if francophones in Toronto had the same proportion of schools that anglophones had in Montreal, there would be 31 francophone schools in Metropolitan Toronto.
 According to a 1971 Canadian federal census, Toronto had 160,000 francophones.
 The number of French first language schools in Toronto has since grown to 26 (secular and separate).
 These do not include the English school board's French immersion programs, which are intended for students whose first language was not French.

 Several alternative schools in Toronto are also operated by Toronto's public school boards.
 The oldest is ALPHA Alternative School, which opened in 1972.
 The first conference for publicly funded alternative schools in the Greater Toronto Area happened in November 2012.
 Ontario's Ministry of Education distance education program, the Independent Learning Centre, is also headquartered in Toronto.